nickthename/nickthename.github.io/guides/controllers.md

 ## GC-Style Replacement Stick
 ![Derek stick 1](/guides/img/controllers/derekstick1.png){:width="45%"}
 ![Derek stick 2](/guides/img/controllers/derekstick2.png){:width="45%"}<br>
-Estimated Price: $10
+Estimated Price: **$12**

 The “OEM Gamecube Style Replacement Stick”, aka the Derek stick, is a replacement joystick for the OG N64 controller, designed to somewhat mimic the gamecube joystick.
 The nickname “Derek stick” comes from online player Derek, who brought the stick to the attention of the SSB community in [this thread](https://smashboards.com/threads/n64-controllers-discussion.335532/page-10#post-18614939).
 The Derek stick is popular among beginning and intermediate players, but aside from [Derek’s legendary GOML](https://www.youtube.com/watch?v=lBBEPqTsIVk) run has seen little use in high-level play.

+The Derek stick is unusually short and small, but has input range which slightly exceeds the OG.
+As a result moves that require small movements, like tilts and uairs, more difficult than usual, while fast inputs like dash dancing feel very responsive.

-The Derek stick can be found in multiple versions, two of which are pictured above.
-The earliest Derek stick models had severe flaws in input detection that prevented them from being usable in competitive play, but some sellers have since updated to newer revisions which resolve the worst of these issues.
+The are multiple versions of this module, two of which are pictured above.
+The earliest Derek stick models had severe flaws in input detection that prevented them from being usable in competitive play, but sellers have since updated to newer revisions which resolve the worst of these issues.
 Buyer beware, some stores may still stock older versions.

 There also exists an extensive mod for the Derek Stick that fixes most of the stick’s range and angle-skipping issues.
 Currently these modded Derek Sticks are not widely distributed and see little use in competitive play, but they show promise.
 For those with the technical chops to put one together, the modded Derek Stick is an affordable way to make a great stick.
 More information can be found at the development [thread here](http://nfggames.com/forum2/index.php?topic=5803.0).
 #### How to Obtain